StuxieDev/Hub.Mstdn.Social/coc.md

 * Provide a friendly, safe, and welcoming environment for everyone, regardless of level of experience, gender identity or expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, political affiliation, or other similar characteristic.
 * Create a supportive community, where people freely share their passions and are excited and positive about each other's successes.
-* Provide a venue for casual conversations — we may all be passionate about technology, but that doesn't mean that our conversations always centre on that shared passion.
+* Provide a venue for casual conversations.

 ## Non-Goals